English Setter

 English Setter Temperament

 English Setters are happy-go-lucky pups who are gentle and affectionate and great with kids; they think everyone they meet is their best friend.
-These guys will be your biggest fan, so make sure to invest in a comfy dog bed and put in the center of the action as they’re happiest when surrounded by the love and laughter of their people, both day and night.
+These guys will be your biggest fan, so make sure to invest in a comfy dog bed and put it in the center of the action as they’re happiest when surrounded by the love and laughter of their people, both day and night.

 English Setters are alert and protective and make great watchdogs.
 They won’t hesitate to sound the alarm when someone unfamiliar approaches, but once settled, they’re just fine—they tend to return to a state of calm pretty quickly too.